Commando53/Anomoly.KitsPlus/README.md

 -   `DatabaseType` - The type of database to use for storing kits data.
 Valid values are `json` and `mysql`
 -   `MySQLConnectionString` - The connection string to use for connecting to the MySQL database
+-   `MySQLTablePrefix` - The prefix to use for the MySQL database tables
 -   `GlobalCooldown` - The global cooldown for all kits in seconds

 ```xml